KajalMogal/secure-task-manager/README.md

    npm install -g secure-task-manager
 ```

-2.To become familier with this package reun command
+2.To become familier with this package run command
 ```bash
    secure-task-manager help
 ```